 Metadata Standards

-The Dublin Core metadata terms are a set of vocabulary terms which can be used to describe resources for the purposes of discovery.
-The original set of 15 classic metadata terms, known as the Dublin Core Metadata Element Set, is endorsed in several standards documents:
+The Dublin Core metadata terms are a set of vocabulary terms that can be used to describe resources for the purposes of discovery.
+The original set of 15 terms, known as the Dublin Core Metadata Element Set, is endorsed in several standards, including:

 • IETF RFC 5013